survivejs/react-book/manuscript/01_webpack_compared.md

 };
 ```

-Given the configuration is written in JavaScript it's quite malleable.
+Given the configuration is written in JavaScript, it's quite malleable.
 As long as it's JavaScript, Webpack is fine with it.

 The configuration model may make Webpack feel a bit opaque at times.
 It can be difficult to understand what it's doing.
 This is particularly true for more complicated cases.
 I have compiled [a webpack cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) with Christian Alfoni that goes into more detail when it comes to specific problems.